KuroLabs/stegcloak/README.md

 <h4 align="center">The Cloak of Invisibility for your texts</h4>

 <p align="justify">
 StegCloak is a pure JavaScript steganography module designed in functional programming style, to hide secrets inside text by compressing and encrypting with Zero Width Characters.
 It can be used to safely watermark strings, invisible scripts on webpages, texts on social media or for any other covert communication.
 Completely invisible!.
-See how it works <a href="https://blog.bitsrc.io/how-to-hide-secrets-in-strings-modern-text-hiding-in-javascript-613a9faa5787">here</a>
+See how it works in-depth <a href="https://blog.bitsrc.io/how-to-hide-secrets-in-strings-modern-text-hiding-in-javascript-613a9faa5787">here</a>
 <p>

 <a href="https://standardjs.com" style="position: absolute; top: 100px; right: 20px; padding: 0 0 20px 20px;"><img src="https://cdn.rawgit.com/feross/standard/master/sticker.svg" alt="JavaScript Standard Style" width="80" align="right"></a>